NCCC308: Nutrition and Management of Feedlot Cattle to Optimize Performance, Carcass Value and Environmental Compatibility

 Projected ParticipationView Appendix E: Participation

 Publications by NCCC-308 members consist of journal articles in scientific journals and Beef Research Reports generated by participating institutions.
 Committee members generate more than 75 of these publications of original research annually.
 Most of these publications are also available on-line.
+For example, in 2021 to 2022, researchers in this group published 96 peer-reviewed journal articles (many available as open-access publications) and 78 refereed abstracts.
 These publications represent the leading sources of information for cattle feeders and allied industry, including feedlot consultants and feed dealers.
 Most NCCC-308 members conduct a series of annual meetings to highlight findings of research and expose cattle producers to the latest information derived from their research and extension efforts.
 Results and implications of this coordinated research committee will be highlighted through these events.
-The combined audience of these programs is approximately 5,000 feedlots, and nearly100% of the feedlot consultants and feed dealers involved in the feedlot industry in the U.S. The discoveries made by the coordinated efforts of members of this committee conservatively impact over 80% of the feedlot operations in the country.
-Additionally, results of this research will be made available through the NCCC-308 website (http://nimss.umd.edu/homepages/home.cfm?trackID=10096).
+The combined audience of these programs is approximately 5,000 feedlots, and nearly100% of the feedlot consultants and feed dealers involved in the feedlot industry in the U.S. The discoveries made by the coordinated efforts of members of this committee conservatively impact over 80% of the feedlot operations in the country).
 Other efforts to communicate results of this research are concurrent with research reporting at Regional and National American Society of Animal Science meetings, meetings of the American Society of Agricultural Engineers, the American Meat Institute, the American Association of Bovine Practitioners, the Plains Nutrition Conference in San Antonio, TX (a venue reaching almost 80% of the feedlot consultants in the country/world).
 The NCCC-308 committee has and will continue to coordinate and sponsor meetings and symposia which highlight discoveries under the stated objectives of the committee.

-NASS, 2016.
-Overview of the United States Cattle Indusrty.
-Released June 24, 2016, the National Agricultural Statistics Servcie (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).
+NASS, 2022.
+Overview of the United States Cattle Industry.
+Released May 19, 2022, the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).

 USDA, 2017.
 United States Department of Agriculture Economic Research Service.
 Updated January 23, 2017.